ehrbase/ehrbase/.github/ISSUE_TEMPLATE/defect.md

 # Steps to reproduce

-> Describe the steps that you have taken until the unexpected behavior occured.
+> Describe the steps that you have taken until the unexpected behavior occurred.
 Please try to add as many details as possible, and include data and templates as attachments.

 # Actual result